 All courses taken outside of the University of Calgary are considered transfer courses.
-Exceptions may apply to UCalgary Group Study programs organized through the Centre for International Students & Study Abroad where University of Calgary course credit is from another institution.
+Exceptions may apply to programs organized through University of Calgary International office, where University of Calgary course credit is granted from courses taken at another institution.

 Are you eligible?